brandonchinn178/mergit/README.md

     If this happens, you might see a message in Circle CI like "Parallel Run 1: There was an issue while running this parallel run and it was rerun".
 There's not much we can do about this, so you'll just have to retry.

-### I pushed a commit, but nothing is showing up in the "Checks" tab

-Try pushing a new commit or amending an existing commit and force pushing.

 ### The "Merge" check succeeded but the PR didn't merge

 Mergit is somehow in a bad state.
 Make a [GitHub issue](https://github.com/LeapYear/mergit/issues), and then do the following:

-1. Go to the web UI (https://mergit.build-leapyear.com)
+1. Go to the Mergit Web UI
 1. Check if Mergit still thinks your PR is running.
 If so, click the "Reset staging branch" button.
     1. At this point, the staging branch should be deleted.
 Make sure this is the case (e.g. if your PR is merging into `main`, look for the `staging-main` branch)
 1. Click the "Reset" button in the "Merge" checks page